Empirical Equilibrium: Results

-We are ready to define a refinement of Nash equilibrium in the same spirit as empirical equilibrium, but taking as basis for plausibility of behavior regular QRE for increasingly sophisticated regular QRFs.
+We can then define a refinement of Nash equilibrium in the same spirit as empirical equilibrium, but taking as basis for plausibility of behavior regular QRE for increasingly sophisticated regular QRFs.